Advancing Safe Mechanical Ventilation Using Offline RL With Hybrid Actions and Clinically Aligned Rewards: Clinically-Guided Reward Design (C1)

+\paragraph{Time Penalty $r_{tp}$} encourages the policy to prefer actions that shorten time on MV and to not prolong it by simply collecting positive $r_{range}$ step rewards.
+We set the time penalty to the negative of the maximum per‑step range reward, i.e. $r_{tp} = -1$.

-VFDs \cite{Schoenfeld2002-xm} are commonly used in clinical trials to evaluate interventions.
-They can be incorporated into the reward function as a measure of how effective MV was during an episode in achieving the primary objective.
+\paragraph{Ventilator Free Days} (VFDs) \cite{Schoenfeld2002-xm} are commonly used in clinical trials to evaluate MV interventions.
+We can include VFDs in the reward function to check how well MV met the primary objective during an episode.
+VFDs are calculated as follows:

-VFDs can be calculated as the difference between the maximum days threshold $\Delta t_{max}$ (usually 28 or 30 days \cite{Schoenfeld2002-xm}) and the days spent on mechanical ventilation $\Delta t_{mv}$, as follows:

-where $\Delta t_{re}$ is the time of reintubation and $\Delta t_{death}$ is the time of death, both measured in days since the start of ventilation.
-The term $\Delta t_{re} - \Delta t_{mv}$ penalizes suboptimal trajectories that result in reintubation, guiding the policy to recognize that shorter trajectories are not always preferable, even when accounting for time penalty reward $r_{tp}$.
-There are different definitions of VFD: while some authors assigns a score of zero to patients who die between getting off the ventilator and day 28, we opted to assign these patients the number of days between extubation and death \cite{Schoenfeld2002-xm}).
-This achieves a better discrimination between patients who die and are liberated from the ventilator (VFD > 0) and those who die during MV (VFD=0).
-The resulting $r_{vfd}$ is calculated as follows:
+where $\Delta t_{re}$ is the re-intubation time, $T_{\max}$ the fixed observation window (typically around 30 days) and $\Delta t_{mv}$ the days on the ventilator.

+Effectively, VFDs are the number of days a patient is both alive and free from MV within $T_{\max}$.
+If the patient dies, then $\mathrm{VFD}=0$.
+If the patient survives, the VFDs equal the number of days spent off the ventilator, $T_{\max}-\Delta t_{mv}$.
+However, if the patient is re-intubated before the end of the observation period $T_{\max}$, the VFDs are reduced to $\Delta t_{re}-\Delta t_{mv}$ \cite{Schoenfeld2002-xm}.
+The final VFD reward $r_{vfd}$ is: